Edzelf/ESP32-pdp8-simulator/README.md

 This is a esp-idf project.
 Run "make menuconfig" first to configure Wifi settings and the like.

 Read the documentation for details.

+In the archive is a 4MB version using Arduino platform.